 The best TLDs for tech businesses

-The primary advantage to using .ai is that it immediately positions your business as cutting-edge and relevant to today’s technology scene.
-That’s one reason it’s become so popular thanks to companies like Amazon and Google.
+The primary advantage to using the .ai TLD is that it immediately positions your business as cutting-edge and relevant to today's technology scene.
+That's one reason it's become so popular, and thanks to companies like Amazon and Google.
 Examples of the extension in use include:

 The .codes extension has created a new namespace for IT, software development, programming related sites and maths communities.
 It's ideal for individuals and freelancers needing to present a portfolio, educational websites offering coding tutorials, and more. .codes has been widely adopted by people who get their hands dirty with programming, development, and cryptography.

 Use the .codes TLD to create a memorable domain name for anything related to the word code; a destination for your business policies and codes of conduct for example, or a domain selling coupon codes.
 A great example is ray.codes, programmer Rainier Louis' contact page.

 Do you repair or sell computers?
 Are you a networking expert?
 Do you write about technology?
 Then .computer is perfect for you.
 Almost every career now involves computers in some way or another, and this TLD is perfect for review sites, storefronts, manufacturing, and a lot more.

 For example, Warren Ellis, a writer known for commenting on the relationship between technology and the future uses morning.computer as his blog domain.
 He posts to the site every morning, hence the domain name.

 The domain space is fast expanding, and .domains is here to meet interest in the new domains released weekly.
 Anyone interested in the domain name space, or promoting their domains for resale like a domain registrar or hosting company should move quickly and snap up a .domains domain.

 A .domains extension immediately helps you stand out from the crowd and quickly identify your purpose.
 Take newly.domains for example; this site presents all newly registered domains.